The Art of the Wasted Day forthcoming in April 2018 from Viking Penguin

 – MacArthur Award Winner

-Listen to the staged reading of The Florist’s Daughter at the Fitzgerald Theater in St. Paul.
+Listen to the staged reading of The Florist’s Daughter from the Fitzgerald Theater in St. Paul.

 More from Patricia Hampl on memoir: Tell Me True: Memoir, History, And Writing A Life.
 Co-edited by Patricia Hampl and Elaine Tyler May.
 Click here for more information.